 A Tenancy Opportunity exists for an interested party to utelise part of the Complex for the summer sports season from 1 October to 31 March.

-The area available for the summer season includes 2 square fields (use for rugby league in the winter season 1 April to 30 September, field 2 has lights), the fields include a turf cricket wicket, cricket practice nets (unlit), and a Clubhouse incorporating home and visiting changerooms, , referee room, storage sheds and a canteen - refer to Image 2.
+The area available for the summer season includes 2 square fields (used for rugby league in the winter season 1 April to 30 September, field 2 has lights), the fields include a turf cricket wicket, cricket practice nets (unlit), and a Clubhouse incorporating home and visiting changerooms, referee room, storage shed and a canteen - refer to Image 2.

 Council is owner of the land known as Lot 9071 SP 318117.
 The Tenancy Opportunity (Licence) is suitable for a not-for profit community and sporting organisations that is incorporated.